Sarah Barr, Director

 After graduating from Chatham College with a B.A. in Global Policy Studies, Sarah joined the Lutheran Volunteer Corps for a year of service in Washington, DC as the Legal Clinic Coordinator at Bread for the City.
 In 2000, she joined the staff of the Holleran Center for Community Action and Public Policy at Connecticut College where she worked with students to develop interdisciplinary programs of study that focused on a variety of community-based issues including food security, affordable housing, education, environmental sustainability, and public health.
 Sarah works with faculty, staff, students, alumni, and community organizations to develop community-based courses, research projects, internships, and co-curricular initiatives.
 During the summer Sarah spends her time in town preparing for the annual Amherst Community Engagement Orientation Trip.
 She recently completed a master’s degree in Theology and Ethics at Hartford Seminary.

-Zoë Jacobs is the Assistant to the Director.
-She manages the Center's budget and financial records, supervises the Front Desk Team, provides vital administrative support to many of the Center's programs, facilitates the CCE Advisory Board meetings, and assists the Director.
-A native of Massachusetts, Zoë allowed for a little time away for pursuing a B.A. in English Literature from Hamilton College, where she graduated in 1994.
+Zoë Jacobs is the Assistant Director of the CCE.
+She manages the Center's budget and financial records, oversees the Engagement Advisors program, supervises the Front Desk Team, provides vital administrative support to many of the Center's programs, facilitates the CCE Advisory Board meetings, and assists the Director.
+A native of Massachusetts, Zoë allowed for some time away from the Pioneer Valley to pursue a B.A. in English Literature from Hamilton College, where she graduated in 1994.
 She later completed a Master's of Education at the University of Massachusetts in 1998.
 Zoë is an expert at trivia (although she'd deny it), a devoted Boston Red Sox fan, and an avid reader of fiction and non-fiction alike.

-Karen Lee Miller, Assistant Dean of Students & Director of Student Leadership
+Karen Lee Miller, Associate Director & Director of Leadership Programs